samkennerly/pydiner/README.md

 [pip]: https://pip.pypa.io/en/stable/
 [dependency hell]: https://en.wikipedia.org/wiki/Dependency_hell

 ## basics

 To start a new project:

-1. Generate a new repo [from this template].
+1. Create a [Git repo from this template].
 1. Delete any files and folders you don't want.
 1. Edit the `Dockerfile` to choose a Python version.
 1. Edit `requirements.txt` to choose Python packages.